joelberkeley/spidr/tutorials/Nuisances.md

   x <- tag $ 1 + 2
   pure $ x + x
 ```
+where we've used spidr's convenience alias `Tag = TagT Identity`.

 > *__DETAIL__* Some machine learning compilers, including XLA, will eliminate common subexpressions, so using `tag` might not always make a difference.
 However, eliminating these subexpressions itself requires compute, and even then the compiler might not catch all of them, so we don't recommend relying on this.